itsmartashub/floristyle/README.md

 ## Credits

--   [Florisboard](https://github.com/florisboard/florisboard), a powerful and feature-rich open-source Android keyboard, is developed and maintained by the talented [@patrickgold](https://github.com/patrickgold) with the invaluable support of an incredible team of [contributors](https://github.com/florisboard/florisboard/graphs/contributors).
-I’m truly grateful for their hard work and the time they’ve invested in this project.
+[Florisboard](https://github.com/florisboard/florisboard), a powerful and feature-rich open-source Android keyboard, is developed and maintained by the talented [@patrickgold](https://github.com/patrickgold) with the invaluable support of an incredible team of [contributors](https://github.com/florisboard/florisboard/graphs/contributors).
+I’m truly grateful for their hard work and the time they’ve invested in this project. <br>

--   Special thanks to [@1fexd](https://github.com/1fexd) for implementing the **Material You** feature into **Florisboard Theme Editor**, which brings dynamic themes to life.
+Special thanks to [@1fexd](https://github.com/1fexd) for implementing the **Material You** feature into **Florisboard Theme Editor**, which brings dynamic themes to life.
 And once again, much appreciation to [@patrickgold](https://github.com/patrickgold) for the **Florisboard Theme Editor**, a brilliant tool for customizing themes and unlocking creativity.